kotolex/pd_proto/SPECIFICATION.md

 # Peace Data Protocol Specification.
 Version 1

-**Peace Data Protocol (PDProto)** is a binary serialization protocol designed for all major native Python types.
+**Peace Data Protocol (PDProto)** is a binary serialization protocol designed for all standard built-in Python types.
 Engineered with a primary focus on execution speed and minimal footprint, it guarantees the following core principles:

 1. **Reliability:** If the serialized payload remains pristine and unmodified, the object is guaranteed to deserialize without errors.
 Furthermore, the unpacked object will satisfy strict equality (==) with the original Python object.
 2. **Backward Compatibility:** Any newer version of the protocol decoder is guaranteed to successfully deserialize payloads packed by older versions.